mrusse/soularr/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**

-**THE ISSUES PAGE IS NOT FOR TROUBLESHOOTING.
-IF YOU HAVE AN ISSUE, PLEASE CONSULT THE TROUBLESHOOTING SECTION, CREATE A POST IN THE DISCUSSIONS TAB, OR CONTACT US IN THE SOULARR DISCORD SERVER.
-ISSUES THAT ARE NOT ISSUES WILL BE IGNORED**
+**The issues page is not for troubleshooting!
+If you need troubleshooting help, please create a post in the Discussions tab or contact us in the Soularr Discord server: https://discord.gg/EznhgYBayN.**

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the solution you'd like:**

 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**Describe alternatives you've considered:**

 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+**Additional context:**

 Add any other context or screenshots about the feature request here.